 Instruct your child never to eat opened candy received from trick or treating.
 All candies should be examined by parents before consumption.
 Also, remove candies from the immediate reach of young child who are likely to choke.

-Accessories and Jewellery:
+Accessories and Jewelry:

-Avoid dressing very small children with accessories like beads and jewellery.
+Avoid dressing very small children with accessories like beads and jewelry.
 Children enjoy putting any thing in their mouths so earrings and rings even though they are made of plastic present a choking hazard.
 So keep those beads away from these small children. .

 Other safety precautions:

 Children also need to know that they should only go the houses where the lights are on, with a group, and that they should only accept candies and gifts at the door.
 They should never go inside any one’s house.
 Just about every child has a cell phone these days, so instruct your child to call and let you know what’s going on.
-Children also need to remember to look both ways before crossing the street and avoid walking in the middle of the street.
+Children also need to remember to look both ways before crossing the street and avoid walking in the middle of the street

 Safety first should not happen only during Halloween, but, it should be an everyday habit.
 However, since this is a time of the year when some people become creepy and have been known to act crazy; the need for keeping kids safe becomes more urgent especially at this particular time.
 Halloween is suppose to be fun and entertaining but since some choose to make it bad then, parents and care givers must do all they can to ensure the safety of their children every day especially at Halloween.